To Schedule an Appointment:

 Counseling can help with a number of concerns students may be experiencing, including (to name a few) anxiety, mood problems, grief, family/relationship issues, trauma recovery, substance abuse, parenting, academic difficulties, interpersonal problems, and severe mental illness.
 It can be short-term or ongoing while you are a student.

-Come by Room 235 to see if the counselor is available.
-If not, call Student Health at 541-885-1800.
+If you are in crisis, call 9-1-1 immediately or go directly to your local emergency room.
+To make a tele-health appointment with a Licensed Professional Counselor, call Student Health at 541-885-1800.
 Tell them you are in crisis and need to talk to someone.
 If it’s after-hours and you need to speak to someone right away, contact the Clackamas County crisis line at 503-655-8585.
 Crisis contact information and procedures are also posted outside the counseling office door.

 You can begin counseling at any time, though most seek counseling when personal problems are hindering general happiness or success in any area of life.
 The earlier the better!

 Yes.
-The counselor on campus is a Licensed Professional Counselor which requires rigorous education and experience equivalent to what is required in the community, with the addition of experience counseling college students and knowledge of Oregon Tech.
+Oregon Tech Counselors, are Licensed Professional Counselor which requires rigorous education and experience equivalent to what is required in the community, with the addition of experience counseling college students and knowledge of Oregon Tech.